nummacway/repro-carts/README.md

   - Using a hardcoded value of `$11` on the DMG will have many "GB Compatible" games try to use color palettes _instead_ of b/w palettes.
 Additionally, they will likely try to bank VRAM, mainly for background attributes.
 For example, Pokémon Yellow goes basically unaffected because its map is single-palette, but Pokémon Gold will glitch the map when you load into the map from a building or battle.
 Opening the menu fixes this temporarily and map parts loaded while walking will be fine from the start.
 Additionally, the DMG will be able to load CGB-exclusives, but will quickly bug out due to the massive lack of features.
   - Using a hardcoded value of `$01` on the CGB will make CGB-exclusives display a lockout screen.
 All other games will assume they're on a DMG.
 But because the menu's header requests CGB mode, the CGB will expect the game to write color palettes which it likely won't.
 This is guaranteed to happen with DMG games no matter what value is provided here.
 In all of these cases (except for the CGB-exclusives), the game will use the multicart menu's color palette.
 The menu should have set a B/W palette or something like that.
 - $7002.0-1: The 8 MiB multirom bank (OR mask shl 23)
 - $7002.2: Invoke MBC1 mode.
-This mode is not used.
+This mode is not used by default menus.
 However, it doesn't behave quite like a real MBC1:
   - `$2000-$3FFF` area registers: 0 is 0.
 This is the most important bug here.
   - `$4000-$5FFF` area registers: For the ROM, this is interpreted complementedly (bitwise NOT).
 It defaults to 0, so if you map a total area of 2 MiB, it defaults to the last 512 KiB of that.
 Therefore, if you want to use MBC1 mode with ROMs larger than 512 KiB, you must divide your ROM into 512 KiB blocks and write them in reserve order.
 Writes (over the full area) affect ROM (if at least 1 MiB) and RAM (if not locked with bit 5).
   - `$6000-$7FFF` area registers: Unavailable.
 Locked in advanced mode (like you wrote `$01` there).
 - $7002.3: Unknown, never set.
 - $7002.4: Reset Game Boy.
 - $7002.5: Use the _last_ 8 KiB of the corresponding 32 KiB of SRAM (see below) instead of four banks.
 So it's like writing `$03` to `$4000` and then locking that register.
 If bit 6 is set, bit 6 overrides bit 5.
+Only the latter is used by default menus, not the actual 8 KiB mode.
+The
 - $7002.6: SRAM disable.
 - $7002.7: Lock mapper (so you cannot change the total mapped area anymore).
 Useful for burning.
 Annoying when reading.
 - $7001: `256 - [ROM size in bytes]/32768.` (AND mask shl 15)